tridentity/800-63A-ImplGuide/10_Counter-Fraud-and-Identity-Tenure.md

 - **Authoritative:** suitable source for the information sought/checked within Good Industry Practice
 - **Reliable:** can provide a dependable service
-- **Independent:** staff and processes operate independently from those involved in the identity proofing processes within the CSP
+- **Independent:** staff and processes operate independently from those involved in the identity proofing processes within the agency

 | **Level** | **Counter Fraud Checks** |